zivtech/Bodiless-JS/packages/bodiless-documentation/doc/Development/Contributing.md

 Additonal labels that can be used as needed:
 - "duplicate": duplicate of another issue or bug.
 - "invalid": This doesn't seem right.
-- "Further information is requested": Submitter should response with more information/clarifications.
+- "question": Further information is requested.
+Submitter should response with more information/clarifications.
 - "dependencies": Pull requests that update a dependency file.

 ## Commits